Quick Start

 };

-- Then open the terminal in the current
+- Then open a terminal in the current hello_worlddirectory and execute the following command to initialize package.json:

 npm init -y

-- Install and log in to the CLI tool, and execute the following command in the terminal to install cli globally:
+- Install and log in to the CLI tool, then execute the following command in the terminal to install the CLI globally:

-For specific details of the CLI tool, refer to: CLI Quick Start
+For specific details about the CLI tool, refer to: CLI Quick Start

 npm i -g @cloudbase/cli

-After successful installation, enter the following command to verify the installation:
+After successful installation, enter the following command to check if the installation was successful:

 tcb -v

-If the version number is displayed, the installation was successful.
+If you see the version number output, it means the installation was successful.

-You need to log in to the environment where the cloud function will be deployed using the cli and execute the following command:
+You need to have the CLI log in to the environment where cloud functions are to be deployed and execute the following command:

 tcb login